peytonbrsmith/MyHealth/README.md

 # MyHealth
- a UWP app for keeping track of and improving your health.
+A Windows app for keeping track of and improving your health.